 Moon by 1-Ring — Our Thoughts

-Despite the fact that the Moon has long past its anticipated delivery date, we actually feel that the product has a lot going for it.
-The specs are pretty solid for a camera / smart home hub duo, and it should add a futuristic vibe to any interior design — fitting in especially well with modern decor.
+The Moon has long past its anticipated delivery date and it actually feels that the product is dying off.
+The specs looked pretty solid for a camera / smart home hub duo two years ago, but with all the new devices now, the Moon doesn’t look nearly as impressive.
+The only thing it can really add to your home is a futuristic vibe — fitting in especially well with modern decor.

-So, if not having a solid shipping date works for you, we’d certainly recommend ordering the Moon on Indiegogo and supporting the team.
-They’re offering something truly unique to an industry that tends to offer a lot of the same features, and are creating a high-quality and interesting product.
-The main downfall of the company thus far has been failing to meet shipment expectations, so they definitely need to be a bit more down to Earth with their timeline.
+Moon by 1-Ring hasn’t met a single estimated shipping deadline, and the latest updates on a product don’t give much hope, so we certainly can’t recommend ordering the Moon on Indiegogo.
+They were offering something truly unique to an industry that tends to offer a lot of the same features and were creating a high-quality and interesting product, but they have been failing to meet shipment expectations for over a year now.
+They definitely need to be a bit more down to Earth with their timeline.

-If you have existing Nest or Arlo cameras, you might not need the Moon (no matter how cool that floating camera may be!)
-However, even if you do have some existing cameras, the microSD local storage and optional free cloud storage as well as the addition of an IR blaster might make the system still worth your consideration.
+If you have existing Nest or Arlo cameras, you definitely don’t need the Moon (no matter how cool that floating camera may be!)

-So to wrap up our Moon by 1-Ring review, we feel that it’s an excellent option for those looking to add in a smart home hub, or for a replacement for an outdated system.
-However, if you’re in a rush to get your home set up with a smart hub, we recommend checking out our take on Wink vs. SmartThings Gen 3.
+So to wrap up our Moon by 1-Ring review, we feel that it was an excellent option that fell short.
+However, if you’re looking to get your home set up with a smart hub, we recommend checking out our take on SmartThings v2 vs. v3.